Low-dimensional solenoidal manifolds: Topologically homogeneous solenoidal manifolds

 In particular, for each measurable bounded set $E\subset\tilde{\mathbb{M}}$:

 \noi with $E_{\mathbf{k}}=E\cap{p_2^{-1}(\mathbf{k})}$ and $f_{_{E}}(\mathbf{k})$ the measure of $E_{\mathbf{k}}$ with respect to $\mathrm{d} \nu (\mathbf{k})$. \end{definition}

 \noi The measure $\tilde\mu_g$ is invariant under the action of $G$ on $\tilde{\mathbb{M}}$ and therefore descends to a measure $\mu_g$ on the algebraic covering space $\mathbb{M}$.
-In a few words: the measure $\mu_g$ is the measure that disintegrates into the Riemannian volume measure along the leaves and into the Haar measure along the Cantor group transversals. \begin{remark} This type of measure can be defined for every McCord Solenoid or, equivalently, for any principal bundle with fiber a Cantor group or, again equivalently, a compact topologically homogeneous solenoidal manifold. \end{remark}
+In a few words: the measure $\mu_g$ is the measure that disintegrates into the Riemannian volume measure along the leaves and the Haar measure along the Cantor group transversals. \begin{remark} This type of measure can be defined for every McCord Solenoid or, equivalently, for any principal bundle with fiber a Cantor group or, again equivalently, a compact topologically homogeneous solenoidal manifold. \end{remark}

-\begin{remark} The fact that the compact topologically homogeneous solenoidal manifolds admit a transverse metric invariant under holonomy implies that this laminations are equicontinuous in the sense of \cite{AC}, thus they behave very similar to Riemannian foliations \cite{DHL},\cite{Mol}. \end{remark}
+\begin{remark}[Equicontinuity of McCord solenoids] The fact that the compact topologically homogeneous solenoidal manifolds admit a transverse metric invariant under holonomy implies that these laminations are equicontinuous in the sense of \cite{AC}, thus they behave very similarly to Riemannian foliations \cite{DHL},\cite{Mol}.
+In fact, it follows from S. Matsumoto in \cite{Mat} that $\mathbb{M}$, being a minimal equicontinuous, compact lamination, is uniquely ergodic \ie it has a unique (up to scaling) transverse invariant Radon measure. \end{remark}

-\begin{definition}[Solenoidal volume form] If $\cL$ is a McCord solenoid with a laminated Riemannian metric $g$, the measure $\mu_g$ defined above is called the {\it laminated volume form} of the McCord with respect to the laminated Riemannian metric $g$.
+\begin{definition}[Solenoidal volume form] If $\cL$ is a smooth McCord solenoid with a laminated Riemannian metric $g$, the measure $\mu_g$ defined above is called the {\it laminated volume form} of the McCord with respect to the laminated Riemannian metric $g$.

 \noi The volume of $\cL$ with respect to the laminated volume form is: \end{definition}